@Beta @GwtCompatible(emulated=true) public final class Futures extends Object

 @GwtIncompatible(value="TODO") @CheckReturnValue public static <V,X extends Exception> CheckedFuture<V,X> immediateFailedCheckedFuture(X exception)

-which has an exception set immediately upon construction.
+Returns a CheckedFuture which has an exception set immediately upon construction.

 @GwtIncompatible(value="AVAILABLE but requires exceptionType to be Throwable.class") @CheckReturnValue public static <V,X extends Throwable> ListenableFuture<V> catching(ListenableFuture<? extends V> input, Class<X> exceptionType, Function<? super X,? extends V> fallback)